greenfork/nimraylib_now/README.md

 * `core_storage_values.c` - I can't compile the original C example, values are reset to 0,0 when I press Space
 * `core_basic_window_web.c` - need emscripten dev tools

-Also see examples in original libraries, you can port the missing ones.

 ### Work on converter script
 If something is broken or you see an opportunity to improve the wrapper, you